bitfinexcom/antani/README.md

 #### `ballot.verifyVote(vote, cb)`

-Check that `vote` is valid, calling `cb` with an error if anything is invalid
+Check that `vote` is valid, calling `cb` with an error if anything is invalid.
+`ballot.push` will call this function before committing any votes to the log.

 #### `ballot.tally(cb)`